Chapter 34:

 I dribbled the basketball as fast as I could.
 This wasn’t what I was good at.
 I hated every second of it.
 But I needed to do this for her.
 If I couldn’t—I’d be in trouble again.

 No!
 No!
 No!
-I thought, turning instantly and forcing my long, tired legs to carry me in pursuit.
+I panicked, turning instantly and forcing my long, tired legs to carry me in pursuit.

 There was no way I could let him score.
-If I lost the ball and let the other team have a point, I’d—No, I needed to make sure it didn’t happen.
+If I lost the ball and let the other team take a point, I’d—

 Even if it meant I was benched, I wouldn’t allow it.
-At a full sprint, I raised an elbow, and as the thief prepared for a layup, I jumped.
+I raced after the player at a full sprint, raising my elbow for an underhanded strike.
+As the thief dribbled the ball for a layup, an easy point, I jumped.
 My hand barely missed hitting the ball, but my elbow connected with his face, sending him to the ground with a painful thud.

-I landed, looking down at him proudly as the referee approached, blowing their whistle.
+I landed, looking down at him hatefully as the referee approached, blowing their whistle in disagreement with the play.
+He had missed.
+And I had broken his nose.

 The next thing I knew, I was choking on a mouthful of peppermint schnapps, watching as a lightning bolt struck down the troll preparing to go pro-wrestler on me from the nearby rooftop.

-Jumping to my feet with a start, I dodged the body as it splattered against the cobblestone.
-Looking at the heap of corpses around me, Rionriv stood on the other side of the troll's body with an empty potion in her hand.
+Jumping to my feet with a start, I dodged the body as it rained against the cobblestone before turning to light.
+I looked at the heap of corpses around me, beginning to disappear to the infirmary as Rionriv stood where the troll's body had been with an empty potion in her hand.

 “Hey, you okay?”
 She asked, tossing the bottle over the corpses.